NCAR/rda-python-globus/README.md

 ## Customizing and extending dsglobus

 This app can be modified and adapted to be used on other Globus Transfer clients and endpoints with minimal effort.
-Simply update the client ID, token storage, endpoint IDs, and other configuration parameters in `rda_globus_python/lib/config.py` to adapt the app to your use case and specific needs.
+Simply update the client ID, token storage, endpoint IDs, endpoint aliases, and other configuration parameters in `rda_globus_python/lib/config.py` to adapt the app to your use case and specific needs.

 ## Resources